Download & Install

 Understanding the options:

-When designing this setup, the concept behind the installation process has been to create a general base installation, represented by option 1, and then add on a mechanism for customizing the base installation easily, which is represented by option 2.
-Option 1 is therefore required, as it is the entire operating system.
-The modifications in option 2 represent only changes to the base install, and therefore require that the base install be completed first.
-Options 3 and 4 were added to speed the installation process, and option 5 is there for experts wishing to customize the image to match their environment.
+When designing this setup, the concept behind the installation process has been to create a general base installation, represented by the "install" or "image" options, and then add on a mechanism for customizing the base installation easily, which is represented by the "simple updates" options.
+Option 1 or 2 is therefore required, as it is the entire operating system.
+The modifications in the "simple updates" options represent only changes to the base install, and therefore require that the base install be completed first.
+Option 5 is there for experts who fully understand how ubermix works and for tools to solve problems.

 Troubleshooting - Model Specific Issues and Instructions